jaakko-paavola/infected-vs-healthy-sweetpotato-image-classification/README.md

 # Classification of sweet potato plants into healthy and infected specimens
 Image processing and computer vision approaches to split/segment images of sweetpotato plants and classify them into healthy ones and ones suffering from one or two specified plant infections.

-The software in this repository was used for image segmentation and classification in the following study conducted at the University of Helsinki:
+The software in this repository was used for image segmentation and classification in the following study by a research team from the National Plant Phenotyping Infrastructure (NaPPI) in the Department of Agricultural Sciences of University of Helsinki:
 ![image](https://github.com/jaakko-paavola/infected-vs-healthy-sweetpotato-image-classification/assets/7263106/7ea7941c-fecb-482c-8550-9eea7bee635c)

 # Introduction